Jasperino64/dsc-phase-1-project-v2-4/README.md

 ***
 Questions to consider:
 * Where did the data come from, and how do they relate to the data analysis questions?

+Genre data from IMDB.

+Revenue data from Box Offic Mojo.

+Budget data from The Numbers.

 * What do the data represent?
 Who is in the sample and what variables are included?
 * What is the target variable?
 * What are the properties of the variables you intend to use?

+absolute profit = domestic revenue - budget
+ROI = (absolute profit / budget) * 100
 ***

 ## Methods